 Intentional & Flagrant Fouls

 All intentional fouls will be called by the referee, court monitor or Hoop 4 Hope Event Staff member only and results in one free throw for the player fouled AND his/her team retains possession and checks the ball at the check box.
-An intentional fouls is a personal or technical foul designed to stop or keep the clock from starting, to neutralize an opponent’s obvious advantageous position, contact away from the ball, or when not playing the ball.
+An intentional fouls is a personal or technical foul designed to stop or keep the clock from starting, to neutralize an opponent’s obvious advantageous position, contact away from the ball, or when not playing the ball designed to obviously delay the game.
 It may or may not be premeditated and is not based on the severity of the act.

 Flagrant fouls or continuous misconduct will result in team forfeiture and team dismissal from the tournament.
 All flagrant fouls are called by the referee, court monitor or Hoop 4 Hope Event Staff only.
 A flagrant foul may be a personal technical foul of violent or savage nature, or a technical non-contact foul which displays unacceptable conduct.
 It may or may not be intentional.
 If personal, it involves violent contact such as striking, kneeing, etc. If technical, it involves dead ball contact or non-contact at any time which is extreme or persistent, vulgar, or abusive conduct.